.png)

 Schedule

-We have completed the planning phase.
+We have completed the planning phase for the Project.
 The Draft Environmental Impact Report for the project was released in February of 2024 for a 60-day public review period.
 The Proposed Final Environmental Impact Report (FEIR) was released on July 15, 2024 and was available for public review until August 13, 2024.
 The FEIR was certified and Preferred Hybrid Alternative 3A was approved on September 4, 2024.

 During restoration, earthwork will occur largely outside the edge of the riparian woodland to avoid impacts to wetted habitats.
 In-water work within Topanga Creek is anticipated to be limited to an ~0.33-acre area associated with removal of the existing PCH bridge.